-5.7 There is a policy regarding the use of mobile phones, cameras and other digital recording devices e.g. i-Pads.
+5.7 There is an E-Safety policy regarding the use of mobile phones, cameras and other digital recording devices e.g. i-Pads.
 For online safety, there is within the policy support about children accessing the internet whilst they're at school using data on their phones (3G or 4G networks).
-The e-safety policy is kept in the policy file in the main office.
+The E-Safety Policy is on the 'Essential Policy' tab on the school website.